blockmason/simple-ownership-contract-demo/README.md

 > Take a look at `index.html` and `js/app.js` code templates, which is where we will focus our efforts.

 #### index.html
 We see that the html template loads each of the stamps with data from `stamps.json` including an image, and an input field for setting an owners address.
-When a user presses the `Own` button, the intent is for the specified address to be recorded as the stamp's owner.
+When a user presses the `Own` button, the intent is for the user-specified address to be recorded as the stamp's owner.

 #### app.js
 The template code has been provided and we just need to fill in the details.